eukras/refspy/README.md

 ### Contains, Overlaps, Adjoins

 We will commonly want to know if one reference `contains()`, or `overlaps()` another.
-The `adjoins()` function allows adjacent references to be combined by the `__.simplify() ` function, but note it is limited by not knowing the lengths of chapters.
+The `adjoins()` function works out adjacency for chapters and verses, but note it is limited by not knowing the lengths of chapters.
+(Adjacency may be used in future to combine and simplify references.)

 ```
 gen1 = __.r('Gen 1')